 The company markets its retail products directly to individual consumers through independent and career insurance agents, retail banks, direct-to-consumer platforms, and national, regional, and independent broker-dealers.

-AIG Property Casualty and AIG Life and Retirement distribute their products every way possible -- from specialty brokers, independent agents, financial advisors, banks, direct to the consumer, and through affinity groups.
+The group distributes its products every way possible -- from specialty brokers, independent agents, financial advisors, banks, direct to the consumer, and through affinity groups.
 AIG maintains direct sales groups consisting of representatives affiliated with its VALIC and American General subsidiaries.
-It also operates the AIG Direct distribution group, and it has relationships with 6,000 independent financial advisors, 80,000 financial institution agents, and 1,200 independent marketing organizations (with 143,000 licensed independent agents).
-It also has access to 135,000 licensed financial professionals, as well as other benefit administrators.
-It has 2,200 agents and financial advisors in US.
+It also operates the AIG Direct distribution group, and it has relationships with 6,000 independent financial advisors, as well as with tens of thousands of financial institution agents, more than 1,000 independent marketing organizations.

 After reporting staggering losses in 2008 and 2009, AIG reported profits in 2010 and 2011 followed by 80% decline in 2012 due to weather event-related losses, litigation expenses, and credit facility charges.
-In 2013 the company saw a net income hike of 164% due to a decline in benefits, claims, and expenses primarily as a result of a drop in policyholder benefits and claims, interest credited to policyholder account balances, and the amortization of deferred policy acquisition costs.
+In 2013 the company saw a net income hike of 164% due to a decline in benefits, claims, and expenses.
+However, in 2014 net income once again declined 17% due to the decreased revenue as well as increases in income tax expenses.

-In 2013 AIG's operating cash flow increased by 60% due to higher net income, cash generated by reinsurance assets, and funds held under reinsurance treaties, and a decline in cash used in current and deferred income taxes.
+In 2014 AIG's operating cash flow decreased by 15% due to lower net income and a decline in cash generated by reinsurance assets and funds held under reinsurance treaties.